-Site: OP1 Northwest of Lanna Aoibhinn Sensitivity to Climate Change Moderate to high, with flood zones only for a current scenario with climate change not considered.
-Impacts relating to groundwater are unknown.
-Residual Risk Low Historical flooding The lands are flooded yearly, The Tributary of the River Camlin and its tributaries overflow their banks every year after heavy rain.
-The inundated lands are a significant flood plain and properties are affected in surrounding lands.
-Surface Water Should further development be permitted, best practice with regards to surface water management should be implemented across the development area, and it is important to ensure that any increase in runoff is managed within the existing systems, or through new drainage networks.
-Sustainable Drainage Systems (SuDS) The OP 1 site is already largely developed but it is recommended to incorporate Sustainable Drainage Systems (SuDS) such as tree pits, swales, filter drains, green roofs, and permeable paths to enhance surface water management and improve site resilience of the site.
+Site: OP1 Northwest of Lanna Aoibhinn runoff is managed within the existing systems, or through new drainage networks.
 Commentary on Flood Risk The site is predominantly in Flood Zone C, but it is shown partially within the CFRAM study extents of Flood Zone A and B. The flooding across the site appears to be due to a Tributary of the River Camlin and its tributaries breaking their banks and flowing over adjacent lands before inundating part of the site.
-The potential land uses range from Industrial to Commercial to Warehousing and therefore, are appropriate in this location.
-OP1 is subject to Industrial/Commercial/Warehouse Zoning.
+The potential land uses range from Industrial to Commercial to Warehousing and therefore, are appropriate in this location Development Options OP1 is subject to Industrial/Commercial/Warehouse Zoning.
 Development within OP1 is likely to involve redevelopment of existing uses.
-Development Options Any redevelopment of the industrial/commercial/warehouse businesses should be subject to a Detailed FRA at Development Management Stage that assesses residual risk.
-It will likely be possible to manage flood risk through site layout (both horizontal and vertical use of space) and finished floor levels.
+Any redevelopment of the industrial/commercial/warehouse businesses should be subject to a Detailed FRA at Development Management Stage that assesses residual risk.
+It will likely be possible to manage flood risk through site layout (both horizontal and vertical use of space) and finished floor levels